 At GovState, we impact the lives of multilingual children through instruction focused on their language use level.

 As a licensed professional educator, your commitment to students is clear.
-Obtaining a certificate in BIL or ESL Education increases the scope of your impact as you are enabled to reach students in the pursuit of English language skills both in the U.S. and abroad.
+Obtaining a certificate in BIL or ESL Education increases the scope of your impact as you can now reach students in the pursuit of English language skills both in the U.S. and abroad.
+This certification will enable you to specialize in teaching English learners, empowering you to support students from diverse linguistic backgrounds effectively.
+With this certificate, you can pursue roles in various educational settings, including public and private schools, international education programs, and adult education centers.
+Additionally, it prepares you for leadership positions in curriculum development, program management, and educational policy implementation, enhancing your career prospects and professional influence in the field of bilingual and ESL education.

 Why get a Certificate in Bilingual/English as a Second Language Education?